 Thanks to Ari for having us on!
-Visit www.reinventingprofessionals.com or www.arikaplanadvisers.com to learn more about Ari and hear great conversations with other key players in the legal services space.
+Visit www.reinventingprofessionals.com to hear more great conversations with other key players in the legal services space, and www.arikaplanadvisers.com to learn about Ari's advisory and industry analysis work.

 Ari: This is Ari Kaplan and I'm speaking today with Ray Biederman, a partner with Mattingly Burke Cohen & Biederman in Indianapolis, and the Co-Founder and CEO of Proteus Discovery Group and DiscoveryMaster.